Headclass/3DEngine-Python/README.md

 Use UO keys to control the roll.

+#Moving the object
+The object moves along the global axes.

+Use 8 and 5 on the numpad to move the mesh along the Z axis.
+Use 4 and 6 on the numpad to move the mesh along the X axis.
+Use 7 and 9 on the numpad to move the mesh along the X axis.

 # Other controls.
 Use P key to switch between the projection matrices (small angle, wide angle, ortographic)

-Use B key to switch between line mode and triangle mode.
+Use B key to switch between wireframe mode and shaded mode.

-Use H key to display the view matrix.
+Use H key to switch between the meshes (house and icosahedron).

-Use C key to turn the rotation of the house on/off.
+Use C key to turn the rotation of the mesh on/off.

 Use T key to exit.
 # Dependencies